DevClate/365AutomatedLab/README.md

   * If you do not have a UsageLocation set, the licenses will not be added
 * Groups: This will have all the groups you want created
   * I do not have it assigning manager as of yet, but will in the future
-* Location-JobTitle: This will have all the groups that location and jobtitle are suppose to have.
+* Location-JobTitle: This will have all the groups that location and job title are suppose to have.
   * Originally I had these in a validateset, but opted out.
 Let me know in the issues if they should be brought back

 ### Getting Started